top of page

 8. What is the name of the third "middle" section of books found in some Bibles?

-Answer: The Apocrypha is a section of non-canonical books bound in some Bibles between the Old and New Testaments.
+The Apocrypha is a third section of non-canonical books bound in some Bibles between the Old and New Testaments.

 There are fourteen books in the standard Apocrypha section.

-These are sometimes referred to as the lost texts.
+These are sometimes referred to as the lost texts and the Deuterocanonical books.

-Some churches consider the writings of the Apocrypha to be non-canonical.
+Other churches consider the writings of the Apocrypha to be non-canonical (not authorized).

 They are books that were not considered worthy enough to be included in the original Bible.